THEN & NOW

 - From one core processing system to five industry-leading platforms that are surrounded by approximately 300 complementary products and services.

-- From rented space in an engine repair shop to a 134-acre corporate headquarters and more than 40 offices nationwide.
+- From rented space in an engine repair shop to a 134-acre corporate headquarters and 38 locations nationwide.

 - From one acquisition to more than 50.

 - From annual revenue of $9,360 in fiscal 1977 to $1.35 billion in fiscal 2016.